 In a nutshell, then, the concern of ICR is not only interreligious relations but also church-state relations, so defined.
 Furthermore, the concerns are global, because interreligious and church-state relations play out transnationally; not merely in one’s home country.

 The secular state is a modern thing, an invention of the last 400 years.
 It has negative and positive implications for religion.
 The French secular state requires suppressing signs of religiosity in public.
 The American version prides itself on religious liberty - freedom to pursue the faith of one’s choice.
 But the liberal milieu of America means that no one religion should vie for supremacy over others in public.
-Their constitutional stipulates the separation of church and state.
-Fine, as far as it goes.
+Their constitution is often interpreted as the separation of church and state.
 But ICR believes that a fuller truth - which may sound paradoxical - is that church and state should be both separated and united.
 This can happen if the state adopts a mature, authentic ideology of interfaith harmony.

 We believe in unity in diversity for the sake of a peaceful, cohesive religious sphere.
 We believe in the oneness yet distinctness of church and state.
 In fact, we assert the oneness yet distinctiveness of church, state and economy.
 One society under three distinct aspects.
 But which society - or whose society?
 The only satisfactory answer for our generation is the global society, to which belong all human beings.
 So we are unabashed globalists at a time when the backlash to globalisation has been cited as the cause of Brexit and the rise of Donald Trump, along with the nationalistic populism sweeping many countries.